MattFerreira18/DT.Money/README.md

 ## Credits
 - The initial structure of this project was created with [Diego Fernandes](https://github.com/diego3g) in the [Rocketseat's Ignite](https://rocketseat.com.br/ignite).
-- The project design was created by [Tiago Luchtenberg](https://www.instagram.com/tiagoluchtenberg/).
+- The initial project design was created by [Tiago Luchtenberg](https://www.instagram.com/tiagoluchtenberg/).

 ## ✍ Author
 <a href="https://www.github.com/MattFerreira18">